NixOS/foundation/README.md

 * Théophane Hufschmitt is employed by Tweag / Modus Create
 * Jonas Chevalier is Founder / Director of Numtide

+### The NixOS Foundation by-laws

+These are the official by-laws:
+- the [Dutch version](./by-laws/Oprichtingsakte_NixOsFoundation.nl.pdf) is the one filed with the Kamer Van Koophandel (KvK) and is the authoritative version
+- the [English version](./by-laws/Oprichtingsakte_NixOsFoundation.en.pdf) is a translation done by a lawyer

+Personal information that is not relevant to the reader is redacted.

 ## Policies

 * [Event Sponsorship Policy](./policies/sponsorship_policy.md)